 \section{Introduction}

-Complex interconnected systems from diverse applications such as biology, economy, physical, political and social sciences can be modelled and analysed by networks~\cite{newman2010networks,Barabasi2016}.
-The largest impact on the functioning of most networks, by far, is due to their connectivity structure.
-Community detection is thus a central issue when analysing networks---or their mathematical manifestations, graphs~\cite{newman2004finding}.
+Complex interconnected systems from diverse applications such as biology, economy, physical, political and social sciences can be modelled and analysed by networks~(\cite{newman2010networks,Barabasi2016}).
+Network function is governed by its connectivity structure.
+The learning of communities--the problem of finding groups of nodes in networks \cite{newman2010networks}--is thus a central issue when analysing networks, or their mathematical manifestations, graphs~(\cite{newman2004finding}).
 In many situations, this connectivity structure and thus the underlying communities vary over time.
 For example, one may consider an online social network composed of vertices represented by users, and edges that represent the degree of connection between users (likes, comments, post shares, tags etc.).
 Communities in such a network may correspond to mutual interests or those formed by friends and family.
 A temporal evolution of these communities is described by changes in user interaction, essentially strengthening or weakening the edges between users as time passes, see \cite{Greene2010, Bhat2015} for examples.

-Time-evolving networks have been introduced before in the literature as {\it multilayer} networks \cite{Kivela2014}, where the vertex set and edge weights may change over time.
+Time-evolving networks have been introduced before in the literature as {\it multilayer} networks (\cite{newman2010networks, Kivela2014}), where the vertex set and edge weights may change over time.
 A special case of a multilayer network is a {\it multiplex} network, where vertices are copied across layers and each vertex maintains temporal connections only with its counterparts one layer forward and backward in time.
-Multilayer and multiplex networks are used to model time-varying networks where each vertex behaves as a state varying in time, and are thus ubiquitous in literature; see \cite{Magnani2021, Rossetti2018} for reviews on this topic.
-This study focuses on detecting communities in multiplex networks, as well as multilayer networks where the set of vertices themselves may change over time (see Sec.~\ref{sec:sen}).
+Multilayer and multiplex networks are used to model time-varying networks where each vertex behaves as a state varying in time, and are thus ubiquitous in the literature; see \cite{Magnani2021, Rossetti2018} for reviews on this topic.
+This study focuses on detecting communities in both multiplex networks and multilayer networks (where the set of vertices themselves may change over time; see Sec.~\ref{sec:sen}).